badwolfunit/DnD_Chaotic_6_Universe_Homebrew_Champaign/README.md

 # A CHAMPAIGN FOR A MADMAN

 Ok. no idea of what i was trying to do here but it caused a mess of homebrews.
-I was trying to prepere a dnd champaign over multiple franchises including:
+I was trying to prepere a dnd champaign over multiple franchises/universes including:

 * warhammer
 * his dark materials (i used ai for this one since im new to DMing)